spirilaurentiu/Robosample/README.md

 # Installation

 ## Installing Xming
 On Windows Subsystem for Linux, download and install [Xming](https://sourceforge.net/projects/xming/) using the default options.
-Open `.bashrc` with `vi ~/.bashrc` and add `export DISPLAY=:0` at the end of the file. `Xming` must be running when `Robosample` is started with a visualizer (a window showing the current stage of simulation).
+Open `.bashrc` with `vi ~/.bashrc` and add `export DISPLAY=:0` at the end of the file.
+Xming must be running when Robosample is started with a visualizer (a window showing the current stage of simulation).
 The visualizer is on by default.
-To change this behaviour, see (Running Robosample)[#running-robosample].
+To change this behaviour, see [Running Robosample](#running-robosample).

 ## Installing dependencies
 Install the dependencies:
 ```
 sudo apt-get update
-sudo apt-get install cmake gfortran libglfw3-dev freeglut3-dev libglew-dev libxmu-dev libeigen3-dev doxygen subversion libblas-dev liblapack-dev libboost-all-dev swig ocl-icd-opencl-dev fftw2
+sudo apt-get install cmake gfortran libglfw3-dev freeglut3-dev libglew-dev libxmu-dev libeigen3-dev doxygen subversion libblas-dev liblapack-dev libboost-all-dev swig ocl-icd-opencl-dev fftw2 libxmu-dev libxi-dev
 ```

 Add the following to `LD_LIBRARY_PATH`: